CCC Institutional Effectiveness Plan

 Cleveland Community College's Institutional Effectiveness Plan is an on-going, institution-wide process of planning and assessment for the purpose of continuous improvement and to provide evidence the College is achieving its mission.

 The first component of the plan consists of the review, revision, and approval of the College Mission.
-This process takes place every three years and was most recently completed in March 2012.
+This process takes place every three years and was most recently completed in March 2012, and then again in September 2014.
 The College Planning Council begins the process of review and, if necessary, revision.
 After reaching a consensus, the Council votes to either reaffirm or revise the Mission.
 The Mission is then presented to the Administrative Council.
 After approval by the Administrative Council the mission goes to the Board of Trustees for final approval.
 Because the Mission serves as the foundation around which all other planning takes place, this process plays a crucial role in determining the direction for the College.

 The second component is the College's strategic plan, Cleveland’s Continuous Improvement Plan for Student Success (CCIPSS), encompassing the purpose, goals, and objectives (outcomes) for the five units of the College.
 General Administration, Continuing Education, Student Services, Finance and Administrative Services, and Academic Programs, under the guidance of the Planning Council, formulate Unit Level Plans that, by design, directly support the College Mission.
 Collectively, the Unit Level Plans form the College’s strategic plan.